The-Gae-Bolg/The-Gae-Bolg/README.md

 At **KIUBIX**, I’ve specialized in creating e-learning tools for platforms like Kernit and Moodle, working extensively with the SCORM 1.2 standard.
 One of my most impactful contributions has been leading the development of a custom system for interactive slides using SVG and JavaScript.
 This solution not only improved user engagement but also resolved compatibility issues in Safari, helping the company expand its reach.

-Beyond e-learning, I’ve tackled a wide range of web projects.
-I’ve built WordPress sites featuring landing pages, galleries, online stores, and pre-sale ticket systems.
-I also led the development of internal platforms using Laravel 10+ and Vite, managing everything from payment integration and user authentication to cron jobs, email dispatch, and real-time alerts via webhooks—all with a strong focus on responsive design.
+Beyond e-learning, I’ve worked on a diverse range of web projects.
+I’ve built WordPress sites featuring landing pages, image galleries, online stores, and pre-sale ticket systems.
+I also led the development of internal tools and admin panels using Laravel 10+ and Vite, managing everything from payment integration, user authentication, cron jobs, and email delivery, to real-time alerts via webhooks—always with a focus on delivering fast and responsive experiences.

-## 🚀 Technologies and Tools

-- **Frameworks and Libraries:** Vue.js, React, jQuery
-- **Styling:** Tailwind CSS, CSS3
-- **Languages:** TypeScript, JavaScript, PHP, C++, HTML
-- **Static Site Generators:** Astro.js
-- **Back-end:** Laravel, Node.js
-- **CMS:** WordPress, Drupal
-- **Other Tools:** Unity
+In addition to my work at **KIUBIX**, I’ve developed custom Visual Studio Code extensions that streamline my workflow—particularly for tasks involving the integration of WHMCS and the automation of repetitive processes.
+I'm also experienced in the design and use of MCP (Model Context Protocol) servers, where I've implemented context-driven communication layers between front-end applications and backend services, allowing for flexible and scalable system interactions.

 ## 🌟 About Me